Archives for Basic Quantum Theory

 The Universal Wave Function

-World / Universal Wave Function — Explanatory Article The World (Universal) Wave Function The world wave function, also called the universal wave function, is the quantum-mechanical wave function that describes…
+<!doctype html> The World (Universal) Wave Function The world wave function, also called the universal wave function, is the quantum-mechanical wave function that describes the state of the entire universe…

 Spin versus Angular Momentum